 Elections are regulated by the constitution and the General Elections Act.
 The system used in Malta is the Single Transferable Vote (STV).
 Candidates can stand either as independents or as members of a political party.
 Parties can field as many candidates as they wish, and candidates may choose to stand in two electoral districts.
 If elected in both districts, a candidate will cede their second seat.
 The vacated seat is then assigned to the candidate with the most second preference votes on the ballot.
 The system allows for a diversity of candidates and restrictions are minimal, though legal restrictions based on residency, certain official functions and court judgments exist.
 There have been persistent calls for electoral system reform on the basis of several issues.
 These include the lack of an official minimum threshold, absence of national quotas for parties to gain access to parliament, candidates are listed alphabetically, lack of correctives to encourage the election of female candidates and multiple candidates from the same party can be elected in the same district, the latter placing too much power in the hands of canvassers.
-The present electoral law also does not allow a formal coalition of parties to contest the election.
-Recent provisions to ensure proportionality only increase bipartisanship; ballots only include colored logos for the two main parties.
-There is also no state funding for parties, though the two main parties receive €100,000 annually, which may be used for campaigning.
+The present electoral law does not allow coalitions of parties to contest elections formally, but does not prevent parties from arriving at pre-election agreements regarding future coalitions.
+Recent provisions to ensure proportionality only increase bipartisanship.
+There is also no state funding for parties, though the two main parties receive $\leq 100,000$ annually, which may be used for campaigning.
 Meetings of the electoral commission are closed and there is an absence of representatives from non-parliamentary parties.

-$\label{lem:malta} Malta\ Today\ 05/07/17\ Now\ is\ the\ time\ for\ Electoral\ reform\\ OSCE/ODIHR\ (2017)\ Election\ Assessment\ Mission\ Final\ Report\ -\ Malta$
+Citation: Malta Today 05/07/17 Now is the time for Electoral reform OSCE/ODIHR (2017) Election Assessment Mission Final Report - Malta

-With a score of 79 out of 100 points the Netherlands ranked 9 out of 158 countries in the mid-2017 Perceptions of Electoral Integrity Index, after Denmark (score 86), Finland, Norway, Sweden, Iceland, Costa Rica, Germany and Estonia.
+Score 9 With a score of 80 out of 100 points the Netherlands ranked 8 out of 158 countries in the March 2018 Perceptions of Electoral Integrity Index, after Denmark (score 86), Finland, Norway, Iceland, Sweden, Germany and Costa Rica.
 Its highest scores are in the areas of electoral laws and electoral procedures; somewhat lower scores are in the areas of voter registration and party and candidacy registration.

 The country's electoral law and articles 53 through 56 of the constitution detail the basic procedures for free elections at the European, national, provincial and municipal levels.
 The independence of the Election Council (Kiesraad) responsible for supervising elections is stipulated by law.

 All Dutch citizens residing in the Netherlands are equally entitled to run for election, although some restrictions apply in cases where the candidate suffers from a mental disorder, a court order has deprived the individual of eligibility for election, or a candidate's party name is believed to endanger public order.
 Anyone possessing citizenship - even minors - can start a political party with minimal legal but considerable financial constraints.
 Some argue that party-membership and party-caucus rules strongly diminish formal equality with regard to electoral-system accessibility.
 Political parties with elected members receive state money (subsidies and other benefits), while qualifying as a new party necessitates payment of a considerable entry fee.
-The country tolerates one political party, the Party for Freedom, which is blatantly un-democratic in its internal organization, with only one member - the leader of the party.